Marijuana Regulations in Maryland

-- A registered qualifying patient must carry his or her registration card at all times while in possession of marijuana.;
+- A registered qualifying patient must carry his or her registration card at all times while in possession of cannabis

-- A caregiver must carry his or her caregiver identification card at all times while in possession of marijuana.
+- A caregiver must carry his or her caregiver identification card at all times while in possession of cannabis

 Safely and Legally Storing Medical Cannabis